MohamedEmary/route-frontend/sessions/session-02/notes/session-02.md

 The `select` tag is used to create a drop-down list and the `option` tag is used to define the options in the list.
 If you don't give a `value` attribute to the `option` tag, the value will be the text inside the `option` tag.

-You can also group the options using the `optgroup` tag, and you can only choose what is available in the list (you can't enter a value that is not in the list).
+You can also group the options using the `optgroup` tag.

+When using `select` with `option` you can only choose what is available in the list (you can't enter a value that is not in the list).

 Example: